How to Create a Product Photography Shot List (Free Template)

 A shot list isn't busywork.
 It's the single highest-leverage thing you can do to improve the output of your next product shoot.
 It protects your budget, eliminates forgotten shots, aligns your team, and gives your photographer the clarity they need to deliver exceptional work.

 Start with the template above.
 Customize it for your products.
 Share it with your team and your photographer.
-And if you want help building a shot list that's optimized for your specific products, platforms, and business goals -- [let's talk](/lp/product-photography).
+And if you want help building a shot list that's optimized for your specific products, platforms, and business goals: [let's talk](/lp/product-photography).

 At 51st & Eighth, we build shot lists collaboratively with every client as part of our production process.
 Whether you're shooting 5 SKUs or 500, we'll make sure every image serves a purpose.